How to Apply for your Lump Sum Pension Withdrawal

 Optional

 1. Copy of your Residence Card.
 I did this just in case, although it is not necessary.
+Some applicants include their physical residence card; again, not necessary.

 Lastly, write everything IN ALL CAPITAL LETTERS.